 Integral Calculus.
 Fundamental theorem, mean value theorem, Taylor's formula, indeterminate forms.
-Exponential and logarithmic functions.
 Area and the indefinite integral, techniques of integration.
-Applications to volume, arc length, physical and biological problems.
+Applications to volume, arc length, physics problems.
 (3 units) Prerequisite: MATH 21

 MATH 25 - CALCULATOR MATH

 This course combines College Math, Pre-calculus, Finite Math and parts of Statistics, Programming and Linear Algebra.
 Covers both "hand" and "machine" math in depth.
 Involves the use of the calculator as a tool to solve problems as well as probing the theoretical aspects of it.
 (3 units) Prerequisite: MATH 10